cwedwards9/recommendations-app/README.md

-# recommendations-app
+# Movie Recommendations App
-"Title Dive" is the name of this recommendations app.
+"Title Dive" is the name of this app.
 The app allows for users to input a favorite movie or tv show and get back a list of related content to watch.

 [Deployed Application](https://cwedwards9.github.io/recommendations-app/)